 Our Diocesan Journey

-In March 2019, Bishop John Arnold – who is the Environmental Lead for the Bishops’ Conference of England and Wales – wrote to everyone in our diocese calling on them to play their part in responding to climate change in small ways.
+Our journey began in March 2019, when Bishop John Arnold – who is the Environmental Lead for the Bishops’ Conference of England and Wales – wrote to everyone in our diocese calling on them to play their part in responding to climate change in small ways.
 In his letter, he asked us all to ‘think global, act local’ and highlighted the impact that making small changes in our personal lives can have.

-In the same letter, Bishop John announced his plans to transform his home at Wardley Hall into an ambitious flagship project, Laudato Si Centre.
+In the same letter, Bishop John announced his plans to transform his home at Wardley Hall into an ambitious flagship project, that would become the Laudato Si’ Centre.
 You can read more about our Laudato Si project by clicking here.

 That letter was a catalyst for activity across the diocese as parishes and schools encouraged by the call to action looked to play their part.
 The work our parishes and schools have undertaken is inspirational, with small teams of volunteers they have turned overgrown, disused space into havens for wildlife.
 These projects are embracing Laudato Si’ as a core principle of our Catholic faith.
 You can find some examples and how you can make changes in your own parish and school here.

 Since March 2019 a lot of hard work and dedication by a small team of dedicated staff and volunteers means that at the Laudato Si’ Centre we have established educational and wellbeing spaces in the walled gardens, greenhouses, orchard, outdoor classroom and more recently in the adjoining woodland.
 As well as a partnership to create a memorial woodland.
 We now have bees living across the hives in the walled garden producing award winning honey, which we sell.
 Our polytunnels and greenhouse are thriving.
 We have an outdoor classroom that includes eco-bricks in the walls made by parishioners, all of which are surrounded by an accessible surface to provide equal access for all.